 Doing regular inventory of your bar is critical to running a successful beverage operation.
 And there are many ways to take bar inventory.
+But what's the best way to take bar inventory?
 Whether you record counts into Excel spreadsheets or use a mobile app, having frequent, accurate inventory is important,In this post I'll compare the various tools that bars and restaurants use to perform inventory, from the old pencil and paper method to Excel to the range of mobile and cloud-based solutions out there.

 Bar Inventory Overview